 This is the second course of a two-semester course sequence in which students study the anatomy and physiology of the human body.
 The course includes the autonomic nervous system, sensory, motor, and integrative systems, special senses, endocrine system, cardiovascular systems, lymphatic system and immunity, respiratory systems, digestive system, metabolism and nutrition, urinary system and reproductive systems.
 This course includes a laboratory component in which students are responsible for performing dissections and making original observations on dissected material.
 The laboratory experience culminates with the use of a plastinated human specimen for observation.
-A strong background in biology and/or chemistry is highly recommended.
+Because physiological processes are based on the principles of chemistry, prior chemistry coursework is strongly recommended for this course.

 Prerequisite: BIO 253